LEARN

 Colour Adult:

 P.h. haematotis: Both adults grey/brown crown to nape; white lores; brown/maroon ear coverts and area underneath eye; grey/brown cheeks and throat, turning to black towards sides of neck; olive/yellow hindneck, reaching to breast where turns to green; red axillaries and undersides; green tail tipped with blue and red at base.
-Bill horn in colour with pale brown/yellow tinge.
+Beak horn-coloured with pale brown/yellow tinge.
 Eye ring white.
 Eye yellow.

 P.h. coccinicollaris: Both adults red markings on lower foreneck and upper breast, often forming band in male, more faintly in female.